aridjayarecipes/cutesrecipes.web.app/content/post/1749-how-to-prepare-super-quick-homemade-carrot-raisin-pancake.md

 Hello everybody, hope you're having an incredible day today.
 Today, I will show you a way to prepare a distinctive dish, carrot raisin pancake.
 It is one of my favorites food recipes.
 For mine, I am going to make it a little bit tasty.
 This will be really delicious.

-Today I made easiest breakfast recipe that I&#39;ve often made and enjoy. &#34;Carrot and raisin Pancake&#34;.
+Today I made easiest breakfast recipe that I&#39;ve often made and enjoy.
+"Carrot and raisin Pancake".
 Pancake mix, soy milk, yogurt optional, carrot, raisin, oil or butter.
 Minced carrot and in your bowl of pancake mix add yogurt (optional) and soy milk how it says on the box how to mix.
 In low heat pour the mix on the pan how you would normally cook your pancake and flip when it.

 Carrot raisin pancake is one of the most well liked of recent trending meals in the world.
 It's enjoyed by millions daily.
 It's simple, it is quick, it tastes yummy.
 Carrot raisin pancake is something which I've loved my entire life.
 They're nice and they look fantastic.